sentry-demos/android/README.md

 - Unhandled Exceptions (2)
 - Handled Exceptions
 - Application Not Responding
-- Native Crashes from c++ native code
+- Native Crashes from C++ native code

 This app has all configuration (e.g. gradle) set to include Sentry SDK and ANR and NDK (crash) events.

-Sentry NDK libraries are used in addition to the Sentry SDK, for capturing errors and crashes in c++.
+Sentry NDK libraries are used in addition to the Sentry SDK, for capturing errors and crashes in C++.

 For use in **Production** see the [Official Sentry Android Documentation](https://docs.sentry.io/platforms/android/) Additional documentation: